trustoverip/tswg-cesr-specification/spec/spec.md

 b'\x08\x00'
 ```

 Which is two bytes.
-However, three base64 characters in this version scheme encode 18 bits.  base64 encoding works on 6-bit groupings so: `C -> 0b000010, A -> 0b000000, A -> 0b000000` which is two bytes + two bits when concatenated together.
+However, the three base64 characters in this version scheme encode 18 bits.  base64 encoding works on 6-bit groupings so: `C -> 0b000010, A -> 0b000000, A -> 0b000000` which is two bytes + two bits when concatenated together.
 In the python example above we get back `b'\x08\x00'` -> `'0b00001000 0b00000000'` which is two bytes (16 bits) in hexidecimal notation.
 The canonical decoding by the library is stripping the last two bits per the RFC.
 Implementers should thus use a library capable of getting the index of the b64 characters according to the scheme (for this version string only) and not those written to give canonical decodings.

 See https://datatracker.ietf.org/doc/html/rfc4648#section-3.5
 :::